 Are there current relationships with a dynamic that keeps you questioning yourself?
 Disliking yourself?
 Sometimes, other people can undermine your self-esteem.
 They may do it subtly by making snarky remarks (we usually recognize shade when we see it) and pretending that these remarks as jokes.
 They are not really joking and their snark is not funny.

 These toxic people may discourage you from taking action on a project you were really excited about.
 They may even tell you that you’re not good enough to reach your goals.
-That is a lie.Few things are more painful than a betrayal clothed as a friend or loved one dismissing who you really are. #AllegraIsmClick To Tweet
+That is a lie.When you make a decision to punch self-doubt in the throat, stuff will shift.

 Few things are more painful than a betrayal clothed as a friend or loved one that is unkind and unsupportive.
 If possible, try to talk with this person about their behavior.
 In a healthy relationship, there’s room on both sides for honesty.